msqd/harp/misc/cache-tests/README.md

 reporting a difference that means nothing.

 **The default is a file-backed SQLite database** under `results/`, deleted before each run so every run starts with a cold cache.
-It needs nothing installed and reproduces the PostgreSQL score.
+It needs nothing installed and reproduces the PostgreSQL score: measured over eight runs each, both land on 206 to 208 of 365 and move about one test per run.
+Neither is meaningfully flakier than the other.

 **Release validation runs against PostgreSQL**, because that is the production path, and because a storage-layer defect can hide from SQLite entirely: SQLite does not enforce column widths, which is